knu/emacsc/README.md

 Evil(1) is a command to edit given files in evil-local-mode.

     usage: evil [-s NAME] FILE..

         -h, --help      show this help
         -s, --socket-name=NAME
                         specify the file name of the socket file name for communication

-Edit given files in evil-local-mode.

 ## magit(1)

 Magit(1) is a frontend command to invoke magit-status.

-usage: magit [direcotry]
+    usage: magit [directory]

-Run magit-status on a given directory.
+It runs magit-status on a given directory.
 If omitted, ask where with the current directory as default.

 ## SEE ALSO